Susanne Kirchmayr

-Susanne Kirchmayr aka Electric Indigo (born 15 December 1965) is an Austrian music producer, Techno DJ and feminist who performs under the name Electric Indigo.
+Susanne Kirchmayr Electric Indigo (born 15 December 1965) is an Austrian music producer, Techno DJ and feminist who performs under the name Electric Indigo.
 Her stage name is a combined reference to her favorite color indigo and her affinity for electronic music.

 She began her music career in 1989 in Vienna as a Jazz - and radio -DJ.
 Shortly thereafter, she shifted her style to focus on Detroit Techno and Chicago House.
 From 1993 to 1996, she lived in Berlin and was signed to the legendary record label Hard Wax.
 In 1998, Kirchmayr launched female:pressure an international platform for female DJs, producers and artists involved in electronic music. female:pressure is a web-based database for female talent and was created to promote mutual support and communication, and to provide a source of information about artists.